neithere/argh/README.rst

    :target: https://travis-ci.org/neithere/argh

 Building a command-line interface?
 Found yourself uttering "argh!" while struggling with the API of `argparse`?
-Don't want to lose its power but don't need the complexity?
+Don't like the complexity but need the power?

 .. epigraph::